Washington Crossing Reenactment: What to Expect at the Historic Event

 One of the most recognizable events of the American Revolution is brought to life on the banks of the Delaware River each December.
 The Washington Crossing reenactment commemorates General George Washington and his troops crossing the Delaware River from Pennsylvania to New Jersey on Christmas Day 1776.
 Hundreds of reenactors and thousands of spectators gather near New Hope for the annual event that’s full of anticipation and interesting things to see.

-Here’s what to know if you’re planning to attend the event this season.
+We have seen the crossing several times and put together this information about what to know if you’re planning to attend the event this season.

 There are two crossings

-Reenactors in Revolutionary era dress rowing a wooden boat across the Delaware River
+Reenactors in Revolutionary era dress rowing a wooden boat across the Delaware River.

 Troops crossing the Delaware River

-This year’s first crossing is on December 11, 2022.
+This year’s first crossing is on December 8, 2024.

 The reenactors are committed to authenticity

-Pipers playing flutes and Revolutionary troops marching while carrying flags
+Pipers playing flutes and Revolutionary troops marching while carrying flags.

 Pipers and other troops processing toward the river